shankie-codes/arts-impact-data-tech-spec/phases/2-platform.md

 This phase would also implement a basic "marketing site" for the data platform to:

-* Adverstise the service's existance
+* Advertise the service's existence
 * Explain what the service is for
 * Explain how to add data to the project (i.e. contact the administrator, in this phase)
 * Explain how to get data out (document the API endpoints)